British Amateur Television Club: The History of the BATC

 The BATC was founded in 1949.
 The first committee was formed and the publication of CQ-TV started, the world’s first magazine for amateur television transmission.
 In the early days of the club, members constructed their own cameras, televisions and transmitters.
 As early as 1954 members transmitted colour signals over a 13-mile path, establishing what is believed to be a record.
 The BATC were (and still are) instrumental in the development of the repeater network in the UK and the rest of the world.
 One of the major projects was the development of a repeater control system using a purpose designed microprocessor.
 The BATC is affiliated to the Radio Society of Great Britain and has frequent contact with other ATV organisations.

 The Future of the BATC

-The Club is at the forefront of the new digital technologies with recent projects for digital transmission and reception and the professional SDI standards.
-Work is underway on using the new H264 digital encoder.
 This encoder has a number of modes and offers reduced bandwidth signals for the crowded amateur bands.
 A new BATC forum service has just been introduced and is live now on Forum Link.
 It is thought that this will become the premier forum for news, help and exchange of TV information.
 From July 2008 the BATC has started a new video streaming service for the amateur television and radio hobbies.